Château of Blois: Counts of Blois

 In 854, the Blois castle, known as Blisum castrum, it was attacked by the Viking cheftain Hastein.
-In the 10th and 11th centuries, the Counts of Blois, who also owned Chartres and Champagne, joined together to rebuild the fortress.
+Over the course of the 10th and 11th centuries, the Counts of Blois, who also owned Chartres and Champagne, rebuilt the fortress.
 Count Theobald I raised a so-called "big tower" and by the end of the 12th century, the Counts' contributions were finished by building the St-Sauveur Collegiate Church.

-The "Estates General Room" (Salle des États Généraux in French), built at the beginning of the 13th century, is one of the oldest seignoral rooms preserved in France, and is also the largest remaining civilian Gothic room in the country.
+The "Estates General Room" (Salle des États Généraux in French), built at the beginning of the 13th century, is one of the oldest seignoral rooms preserved in France, and is also the largest remaining secular non-military Gothic room in the country.
 This room was used as a court of justice by the Counts of Blois and again in 1576 and 1588 during sessions of the Estates General.

 Transition to the House of Orléans

 The medieval castle was given in 1397 to Louis I, Duke of Orléans, brother of Charles VI.
 After Louis' assassination, his widow, Valentina Visconti, retired to the Blois Castle.
-It was later inherited by their son, Charles d'Orléans the poet, who was captured at the Agincourt and imprisoned in England.
+It was later inherited by their son, Charles d'Orléans the poet, who was captured at the Battle of Agincourt and imprisoned in England.
 After 25 years as a hostage in England, Charles d'Orleans returned to his beloved Blois and partly helped rebuild the château as a more commodious dwelling.
 It became the favourite royal residence and the kingdom's political capital under Charles' son, when Count Louis II became King Louis XII of France in 1498.